Peter Island British Virgin Islands

 Perfect for your luxury yacht vacation!
 Because it is one of the largest islands in the British Virgin Islands with a small amount of infrastructure on land, there is no shortage of excellent snorkeling, SCUBA, and water sports anchorages.
 The views of the area are magnificent.

-The last hurricane thinned out most of the foliage and, it has brought to light NEW ruins for you to explore.
+The last hurricane thinned out most of the foliage, bringing to light new ruins for you to explore.

 Deadmans Bay– Known for a beautiful beach